-- Take up the fish, head down.
-Keep the fish close to the end of the tube.
+- Take up the sample and keep it close to the end of the tube.

-- Let agar set 1-2 minutes and transfer into a 12ml falcon with tricaine E3.
-Be careful not to move the plunger or the fish might be released.
+- Let agar set 1-2 minutes and transfer into a falcon tube or a small beaker with sample medium.
+Be careful not to move the plunger or the sample might be released.

-- Once you are at the microscope and ready to image, push the plunger down such that the fish is just outside the capillary.
+- Once you are at the microscope and ready to image, push the plunger down such that the sample is just outside the capillary.

 Mounting in FEP tube